 The definition of Psychopathy has changed a bit over the decades and it has also been somewhat warped by television.
 Psychopathy has been folded into the DSM as part of AntiSocial Personality Disorder – ASPD.

-In a nutshell, a Psychopathic Person is someone who cannot intuitively pick up what someone else is feeling.
+In a nutshell, a Psychopathic Person is someone who cannot intuitively pick up what someone else is feeling (Affective Empathy).
 The other person is an empathic blank slate, a void of emotion.
-Thus Psychopathic Person cannot pick up if the other person happy, sad, feeling love, awe, joy, disgust, anger or fear.
-Other people are no different to toys, robots, furniture or computer game characters.
+Thus Psychopathic Person cannot pick up if the other person is feeling happy, sad, love, awe, joy, disgust, anger or fear etc. Other people are no different to toys, robots, furniture or computer game characters (NPCs – Non Player Characters).
 The Psychopath can feel their own emotional responses to things, just not that of others.
-The Psychopath can learn to work out what you are feeling by observation of clear signals and working out the logic of the situation.
+The Psychopath can learn to work out what you are feeling by observation of clear signals and working out the logic of the situation (Cognitive Empathy), but it doesn’t have the same impact as Affective Empathy.

-It is important not to mistake someone with reduced empathy as Psychopathic.
-Someone with reduced empathy can still detect the feelings of others, they just may not do so as quickly, or they may not care as much about someone else’s feelings as most people.
-Sociopathic describes someone who has learned to disregard the feelings of others, often in order to survive.
-The Sociopath can also learn to diminish their own awareness of someone else’s feelings.
-A Sociopath go all the way to effectively being Psychopathic, but often doesn’t, and they can learn to come back to moderately full empathy and care.
+It is important not to mistake someone with “reduced empathy” as Psychopathic.
+Someone with reduced [affective] empathy can still detect the feelings of others, they just may not do so as quickly, or they may not care as much about someone else’s feelings compared to someone with average levels of affective empathy.
+Sociopath describes someone who has learned to disregard the feelings of others, often in order to survive and or elevate in the corporate hierarchy.
+The Sociopath has learned to diminish their own awareness of someone else’s feelings.
+A Sociopath can go all the way to effectively being Psychopathic, but often doesn’t, and they can learn to come back to moderately full empathy and care.

-The emotions of others are of core importance to the Narcissist.
+In contrast, the emotions of others are of core importance to the Narcissist.
 They need to know that you love them, are in awe of them, and have bought into the FIGJAM persona.
 They need to know that you are hurt, angry or scared.
-The ability to detect what you are feeling is not the same as caring about the effect it has on you.
-Narcissists don’t care that you are hurt or happy, they care how you feel about them, or what you feel in response to what they are doing.
+Be warned – the ability to detect what you are feeling is not the same as caring about the effect it has on you.
+Narcissists don’t care that you are hurt or happy, they only care how you feel about them, or what you feel in response to what they are doing.
 Generally, the Narcissist has a keen ability to detect your mood, often pre-empting your choices because of their ability to detect your feelings.
+The feelings you have toward the NPD informs them about their control over you.

 As the Psychopath can’t directly detect your feelings, and not only the Narcissist can, but has to – it is a contradiction in terms to call someone a Narcissistic Psychopath.
-You can’t both sense how people feel and have no ability to sense what they feel at the same time.
+You can’t both sense how people feel and have no ability to sense what they feel.
 The Narcissistic Psychopath is just a jumble of psychobabble by media to make two scary things seems combined into something worse.